-Blue bin recyclables will be picked up every Monday.
-Please have your blue bin on the curb where you normally put your garbage by 6:30AM every Monday.
+Blue bin recyclables will be picked up every Wednesday.
+Please have your blue bin on the curb where you normally put your trash by 6:30AM every Wednesday.
 If you have any questions about the recycling program, citizens please call Public Works at 951-1420.

 - Household Plastics #1 and #2 – The number is found on the bottom of the container.